 Furthermore, the heaviest rainfall in Antigua is in October (101mm), while the lowest is in January (21mm).
 Even though Antigua has fairly good weather for sailing and swimming, the best time to go is from December to April.

-Antigua and Barbuda is known for its beautiful beaches, crystal-clear waters, and warm weather year-round.
-If you’re planning a trip to this tropical paradise, you’ll be spoiled for choice regarding things to do.
+Antigua and Barbuda is popular for its beautiful beaches, crystal-clear waters, and warm weather year-round.
+If you’re planning a trip to this tropical paradise, you’ll have a lot of choices regarding things to do.

-Antigua has various scuba sites: shallow reefs, deep coral canyons, caves, and wrecks—good visibility from 50 to 100 feet.
-There’s also little or no current at most sites, with an average water temperature of about 80 degrees Fahrenheit.
+Antigua has various scuba sites: shallow reefs, deep coral canyons, caves, and wrecks.
+They guarantee good visibility from 50 to 100 feet.
+You’ll encounter little or no current at most sites, with an average water temperature of about 80 degrees Fahrenheit.
 Therefore, the island offers good diving conditions.